 The exterior has ten D-rings for optional attachments.
 It also four handles for easy transport.
 As an inflatable, it has Leafield B7 valves which ensure easy and fast inflation and deflation.
 Moreover, it has an 18″ tube diameter and has six air chambers.

-AIRE Twelve HD comes at a price which can be termed as a bit expensive for the size.
+AIRE Twelve HD comes at a price that can be termed as a bit expensive for the size.
 I personally think the price is justifiable considering the quality and durability AIRE brings into rafts.

-Just like Saturn 13′, it does not come with an air pump, so you will have to buy a new one or use any of air mattress you have at home.
+Just like Saturn 13′, it does not come with an air pump, so you will have to buy a new one or use any air mattress you have at home.
 However, it comes with a repair kit.

 Overall, this is a nice company sporty-looking raft, which is stable enough for family trips on calm waters and agile enough for whitewater fun.
 It is much easier to handle than larger rafts and has been a great hit amongst river guides.
 In addition to that AIRE has extremely efficient customer service.
-They provide a 10-year no-fault warranty an will repair or replace any faults with a smile.
+They provide a 10-year no-fault warranty and will repair or replace any faults with a smile.

 3. BRIS 13 Ft Whitewater Raft – A User-Friendly Safe Raft